top of page

 5. How About Malachi 3:8-10?

 Here we have the tithing teachers' favourite verse in the Bible.
-On this verse they hang most of their doctrine.
+On this verse they hang most of their doctrine and practice.

 Mal 3:8-10 says,